thebushschool/cpjava/thisweek.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-## What's happening in CPJava for the next 2 week of Spring 2021 with Spring Break intervening!
-(Apr 5th - Apr 23rd) ??
+## What's happening in CPJava for the next 2 weeks (Apr 5th - Apr 23rd) ??

 ### A. Reminders/Notifications for assignments due in March/April/May